Black Knight (Marvel Comics): History

-The Ebony Blade was created by comic book writer Stan Lee in Black Knight Comics #1, published under Atlas Comics in 1955.
-Its history was later revealed in Marvel Super-Heroes #17 (Nov 1968), written by Roy Thomas.
-The blade was shown to have been carved from a meteor and enchanted by the wizard Merlin for Sir Percy of Scandia, the first Black Knight.
-Due to all the blood that Sir Percy shed with the blade, it acquired a curse (see below).
-The sword passed down through the generations until it came to Sir Percy's descendant Dane Whitman.
-Dane used the blade for many years.
-It passed briefly to Valkyrie when Dane's body was turned to stone and his soul sent back in time to the 13th century, but it was soon returned to him.
-Due to the curse, Dane eventually gave up the Ebony Blade by driving it deep into the same meteor that it was forged from, now kept in his castle.
+The Ebony Blade was carved from a meteor and enchanted by Merlin for Sir Percy, the first Black Knight.
+The Ebony Blade was inflicted with a curse after being used for violence.
+The sword passed down through the generations, eventually being given to Percy's descendant Dane Whitman.
+Whitman used the blade for many years.
+It passed briefly to Valkyrie when Dane's body was turned to stone.
+Whitman eventually gave up the Ebony Blade by driving it deep into the same meteor that it was forged from, now kept in his castle.
 Only another deemed worthy would be able to withdraw it.

-Sean Dolan, Dane's ex-squire, was able to draw the blade during an attack on Whitman's castle.
-This transformed Dolan into Bloodwraith.
-Dolan fought with the curse and was able to give up the sword for a brief time.
-During this time, it was trapped in the Negative Zone barrier outside of Attilan.
-In the meantime, a second Ebony Blade had been brought into this dimension by Proctor, an alternate reality version of Dane.
-When Proctor was killed, his blade was taken into Avengers custody.
+Sean Dolan, Dane's ex-squire, draws the Ebony Blade during an attack on Whitman's castle and becomes Bloodwraith.
+Dolan overcomes the curse and is able to give up the sword for a brief time.
+During this time, the Ebony Blade was trapped in the Negative Zone barrier outside of Attilan.
+In the meantime, a second Ebony Blade was acquired by Proctor, an alternate reality version of Whitman.
+Dolan was drawn to this second Blade, and once again became Bloodwraith.